zaeendesouza/zaeendesouza/README.md

 ✔️ Research methods & research design 📄
 ✔️ Teaching `R` & `Stata` 💻
 ✔️ Labour economics, applied econometrics & development 🤓
-✔️ Supporting my local gin & tonic industry 🍸
+✔️ Supporting my local Negroni industry 🥃

 #### Some public goods that I have created/co-created
 Here are some of my personal contributions to the world of digital public goods - they are all built either in ```R``` or ```Stata```.
 All the ```RShiny``` apps are freely accessible, while Stata packages can be installed via ssc.